Comparing Tip of the Red Giant Branch Distance Scales: An Independent Reduction of the Carnegie-Chicago Hubble Program and the Value of the Hubble Constant: The Hubble Constant

 With our independently determined TRGB distances to the CCHP sample of galaxies, along with a new and consistent calibration of the TRGB enabled by the new observations in NGC~4258, we can derive the value of the Hubble Constant.
 Our procedure is relatively straightforward, as we are \textit{not} reassessing the SN Ia portion of the distance ladder.
 Rather, we are reusing the two mostly widely used standardized SN Ia samples.
 These are the Pantheon \citep{2018ApJ...859..101S} and Carnegie Supernova Project (CSP, \citealt{2006PASP..118....2H,2017AJ....154..211K}) samples of supernovae.
 Each of the two is assessed separately, and the relevant parameters are provided in Table \ref{tab:H0}.

-We make use of the following equation from \cite{2016ApJ...826...56R}:
+We make use of the following Equation from \cite{2016ApJ...826...56R}:

-where $a_b$ is the intercept of the SN Ia Hubble diagram (translated to $z=0$) and $M^{0}_{B}$ is the standardized absolute luminosity of a type Ia supernovae (at the fiducial point of a specific methodology for standardizing SN Ia light curves). $M^{0}_{B}$ may be calibrated from our TRGB distances in SN Ia hosts.
+where $a_b$ is the intercept of the SN Ia Hubble diagram (translated to $z=0$) and $M^{0}_{B}$ is the standardized absolute luminosity of a type Ia supernovae (at the fiducial point of a specific methodology for standardizing SN Ia light curves, e.g., \cite{2018ApJ...859..101S} or \cite{2018ApJ...869...56B}. $M^{0}_{B}$ may be calibrated from our TRGB distances in SN Ia hosts.

-We obtain an initial value of $\mu_{TRGB}$ for each galaxy by following the zero-point and color calibration from \cite{2007ApJ...661..815R}.
-We reproduce the relation here for our relevant $F606W$ and $F814W$ TRGB measurements:
+We obtain an initial value of $\mu_{TRGB}$ for each galaxy by following Equation 2, the zero-point and color calibration from \cite{2007ApJ...661..815R}.

-where $A_{F814W}$ is the adopted foreground reddening and $(F606W-F814W)_{0}$ is the median color of the TRGB, after correcting for reddening.

 We then rescale these distances based on our new measurement of the TRGB in NGC 4258.
 In other words, we take the values of $\mu_{TRGB}$ for each galaxy and adjust these distance moduli by the difference in our measured value of $\mu_{TRGB}$ for NGC~4258 based on the \cite{2007ApJ...661..815R} calibration ($\mu$ = 29.446) and the known value based on the megamaser distance ($\mu$ = 29.397, \citealt{2019ApJ...886L..27R}).
-We refer to these newly calibrated set of distance moduli as $\mu_{TRGB,cal}$, where for each galaxy:
+We refer to these newly calibrated set of distance moduli as $\mu_{TRGB}^{cal}$, where for each galaxy: